marcusolsson/obsidian-plugin-docs/docs/publishing/submit-your-plugin.md

    ```

    - `id`, `name`, `author`, and `description` determines how your plugin appears to the user, and should match the corresponding properties in your [plugin manifest](manifest-reference.md).
-   - `id` should be unique to your plugin and unique in the `community-plugins.json`.
-Therefore do a search to confirm there is no conflict.
+   - `id` is unique to your plugin.
+Search `community-plugins.json` to confirm that there's no existing plugin with the same id.
    - `repo` is the path to your GitHub repository.
 For example, if your GitHub repo is located at https://github.com/your-username/your-repo-name, the path is `your-username/your-repo-name`.
    - (Optional) `branch` lets you specify the Git branch you want to use.
 It defaults to `master`, if omitted.